What is a 730 Evaluation and What Must Every Spouse or Parent Know?

+In Orange County and Los Angeles, there are different evaluators for this purpose.
 In Orange County, we are fortunate to have who we believe to be one of the most preeminent evaluators on addiction related issues, Dr. Saeed Soltani, Ph.D.
 Dr. Soltani is often appointed as a 730 evaluator in child custody cases that involve addiction and substance abuse.

 Separate from these issues, there may still need to be an actual child custody evaluation.
 That means there may be two evaluators, one to address addiction or substance abuse issues and the other to make a child custody recommendation.

 The court may appoint a forensic accountant as a 730 evaluator

 A forensic accountant can perform a 730 evaluation on financial related issues.

 Such forensic accountants hold a certified public accountant license (CPA) as well as other designations, which may vary from one to another.

 A forensic accounting 730 evaluation may include an analysis of income and cash flow